clamm/ds_challenge_fall2014/problem1_smartfly/src/01_exploratory_data_analysis/README.md

 	This creates the file `exploratory_data_analysis.tex`.
 This might take a few minutes since it loads the 7.3 million data points into R.

 1. Open the file `exploratory_data_analysis.tex` in TeXShop and click on Typeset to generate the pdf.
+Or open it in Sublime Text (with the installed and configured [LaTeXTools plugin](https://github.com/SublimeText/LaTeXTools)) and run Build (Cmd+B).

-On Mac OSX Yosemite I had problems compiling the pdf directly in RStudio since the knitr options were ignored.
+Note: Steps 3 and 4 are necessary since I had problems compiling the pdf directly in RStudio on Mac OSX Yosemite since the knitr options were ignored.